yazz/VisualJS/README.md

 ### What is AppShare's killer feature?

-AppShare's killer feature is being able to see a many different data sources in one place
+AppShare's killer feature is being able to test ideas fast.

 ### Is there commercial support for AppShare?
-If you require commercial support then please go to http://visifile.com
+If you require commercial support then please go to http://appshare.co